seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-1.md

 ### Clean up resources

->**Note : Please do not delete resources you deployed in this lab.
+>**Note: Please do not delete resources you deployed in this lab.
 You will reference them in the next lab of this module.**

 #### Review